1m1-github/AbstractOS.jl/README.md

 Eventually, the OS has enough complex code defined and the ML is complex enough to let the user created on-the-spot-made-up apps for the user.
 (Magic)

+# @true mode <=> provable open source (todo)
+information and manipulation thereof is provably open source. meaning no one can hide intent. this mode has higher cost to guarantee correctness. libraries should display @true information accordingly.

 # Example
 "device, i would like to play a game where an object flies that this and that and that else happens and it should be this" ... <screen shows game>